f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab9.rst

    -  signal values: [baseline_learning_confidence, learned_bins_count , good_table_size , good_table_confidence]

    -  baseline learning_confidence in % - How confident the system is in the baseline learning.

-This must be > 0, it's desirable to be > 50 %
+      - This should be between 80% - 90%

    -  learned_bins_count - number of learned bins

+      - This should be > 0

    -  good_table_size - number of learned requests

+      - This should be > 4000

    -  good_table_confidence - how confident, as a percentage, the system is in the good table.

-It must be 100% for behavioral signatures.
+      - It must be 100% for behavioral signatures.

 -  From the Attacker CLI issue the following command:

    .. code-block:: console